Indiana Veterans Behavioral Health Network

 to be slow

-- Seek out funding in addition to VA funding for initial planning and implementation
+- Seek out funding sources in addition to the VA

 - Maintain regular meetings with providers and the VA to ensure a seamless operation

 - Conduct regular access studies to the remote sites to ensure policies are being followed